AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/types/configurable.md

 Attribute | Type | Description
 --- | --- | ---
-`configurable_options` | [[ConfigurableProductOptions]](#configProdOptions) | An array of linked simple product items
+`configurable_options` | [[ConfigurableProductOptions]](#configurableproductoptions) | An array of linked simple product items
-`configurable_product_options_selection(configurableOptionValueUids: [ID!])` | [ConfigurableProductOptionsSelection](#ConfigurableProductOptionsSelection) | Contains media gallery items and other details about selected configurable product options as well as details about remaining selectable options.
+`configurable_product_options_selection(configurableOptionValueUids: [ID!])` | [ConfigurableProductOptionsSelection](#configurableproductoptionsselection-attributes) | Contains media gallery items and other details about selected configurable product options as well as details about remaining selectable options.
 We recommend you filter by one or more `uid` values to prevent loading a large amount of media gallery data
 `variants` | ConfigurableVariant | An array of variants of products

 ### ConfigurableAttributeOption object